 When I called my mom both thinking I had miscarried Zelie, and then again when I had actually lost Andrew, I told her I felt like I had done something wrong to cause it.
 She reassured me that it was normal to feel that way, but that I hadn’t, and had no shame to feel.
-She is right.

 Is this part of why it is culturally taboo to announce before the second trimester?
 Women should not feel guilty or that they need to hide miscarriage as if they have failed or done something wrong.